CentreForDigitalHumanities/DHScrapers/goodreads/README.md

 The reviews scraper can handle all these cases, and should never extract any reviews that do not fit the actual query, regardless of the results in the response.
 Keep that in mind during future development.

 Note that these different outcomes of the mentioned queries can be found in the 'testdata' folder of the review_scraper, including more details on what exactly is in these files in `testdata_details.md`.

+#### Scraping editions in other languages

+If you need to scrape editions in languages that are not currently in the list, you can update the default list in `constants.py`.
+Be aware that editions might not include languages, and these will be skipped automatically (consider comparing 'English' to '').